krdarrah/trigBoard_docs/docs/solar.rst

 **Install**

-This is an example how I have my weather station installed, but this has been running smoothly for a couple months.
+This is an example how I had tested this setup, and ran smoothly for a couple months until I switched over to the trigSolar setup.
 Panel is just taped up on a gutter:

 .. image:: images/solarinstalloutside.png
 	:align: center